maxharlow/tutorials/sql-for-analysis/README.md

 Before we join anything together, we need to bring in another table to join our crimes data to.

-We're going to use [the Index of Multiple Deprivation from December 2015] (https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/464430/English_Index_of_Multiple_Deprivation_2015_-_Guidance.pdf).
+We're going to use [the Index of Multiple Deprivation from December 2015](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/464430/English_Index_of_Multiple_Deprivation_2015_-_Guidance.pdf).
 This is the official measure of relative deprivation per neighbourhood in England.
 Each neighbourhood is ranked from 1 (most deprived) to 32,844 (least deprived).

 The ONS calls these neighbourhoods lower-layer super output areas (LSOAs) of about 1,500 residents, and each has an ID.
 Since these IDs are also used within our crime data, we can use that column to link our two tables together.

-First [download the data] (http://geoportal.statistics.gov.uk/datasets/75fcb66839a04725912194a2633e6b4b_0), then repeat the steps in the earlier section to import it in to Postgres.
+First [download the data](http://geoportal.statistics.gov.uk/datasets/75fcb66839a04725912194a2633e6b4b_0), then repeat the steps in the earlier section to import it in to Postgres.
 Call this table `deprivation`.
 Make sure you give the `imd15` column the type `integer`.

 Again, it's a good idea to do a quick `SELECT` to check the data has imported correctly.